 Under snow-white cliffs at the far end of Lewes is a charming, craft beer gem

 The Snowdrop Inn Lewes’ moniker, and in fact the pub’s whole existence, owes itself to a deadly avalanche that fell from the cliffs above a couple of days after Christmas in 1836.
-4 years later the pub was built in commemoration of the event and those that perished, and almost 200 years on the pub is still serving drinks to punters while the cliffs loom innocently above.
+4 years later the pub was built in commemoration of the event and those that perished, and almost 200 years on the pub is still serving drinks to punters whilst the cliffs loom innocently above.

-Attached to the bar is an incredible selection of taps, 13 if we counted correctly, which offer beer seekers a selection including; German lager from Rothaus, Belgian fruit beer by Fruli, and local craft beer options such as Burning Sky‘s Saison and Gun Brewery‘s Extra Pale.
+Attached to the bar is an incredible selection of taps, 13 if we counted correctly, which offer beer seekers a vast selection.
+On this visit beers included: German lager from Rothaus, Belgian fruit beer by Fruli, and local craft beer options such as Burning Sky‘s Saison and Gun Brewery‘s Extra Pale.
 There’s Harveys Best and a local craft Pale on the cask pumps and also 2 types of cider, neither of which are mass market brands.